 There are many Verbs which are Irregular in the Simple Present tense.
 We will not see all of them here (you can find long lists on many websites).
-What we will do is see the main categories of Irregular Verbs, explain how the work and and mention a couple of examples for each kind.
+What we will do is see the main types of Irregular Verbs and explain how they conjugate in Simple Present, providing some examples.

-Verbs for which the 1st Person is “Special”, but the others are Regular.
+- Verbs for which the 1st Person is “Special”, but the other Persons are Regular